forthy42/net2o/wiki/get-it.md

-Create a debian sources.list file pointing to the net2o repository, and add my key to the trust db so that Debian can verify the packets, update the repository data and install net2o, so **as root** enter:
+Create a debian sources.list file pointing to the net2o repository, and add my key to the trust db so that Debian can verify the packets, update the repository data and install net2o, so enter:

+    sudo su -
     cat >/etc/apt/sources.list.d/net2o.list <<EOF
     deb [arch=i386,amd64,armhf,armel,arm64,powerpc,mips.mipsel,all] https://net2o.de/debian testing main
     EOF
     wget -O - https://net2o.de/bernd@net2o.de-yubikey.pgp.asc | apt-key add -
     aptitude update
     aptitude install net2o
+    exit

 Remove the architectures on the list above which you don't need; on Debian testing, the list is not necessary, on older versions, the all